-In the following, we list some hot topics and open problems in 3D mesh watermarking, and present some potential solutions.
+In the following, we list some hot topics and open problems in 3-D mesh watermarking, and present some potential solutions.

-A. Classic Problem: Trade-off between Capacity, Robustness, and Imperceptibility.

-These measures are often contradictory.
-For example, high watermarking intensity provides better robustness, but normally degrades the visual quality of the watermarked mesh and risks making the watermark perceptible.
+A. Classic Problem: Trade-off Between Capacity, Robustness, and Imperceptibility degrades the visual quality of the watermarked mesh and risks making the watermark perceptible.
 Redundant insertion can considerably strengthen the robustness, but unavoidably decreases the capacity.
 Local adaptive geometric analysis seems favorable to find optimum watermarking parameters in order to achieve a sufficient compromise between these indicators.
 A valuable solution could lie in detecting rough (noised) regions where slight geometric distortions would be nearly invisible [28], [59], [60].
 As observed in [28], these regions are characterized by the presence of many short edges, and they are somewhat equivalent to highly textured or detailed image areas, which are often used by image watermarking algorithms to obtain a better invisibility.